tomnz/rocketchat-ansible-docker/README.md

 RocketChat keeps its state completely inside of Mongo (unless uploads are configured to store on the filesystem), which means a reliable backup and restore option for the core Mongo database is sufficient for recovery.
 The Ansible configuration establishes a cron to take hourly backups of the relevant data.

-Data is stored using `mongodump --oplog --gzip --archive` and saved to `/backup/mongo`.
+Data is stored using `mongodump --oplog`, then gzipped and saved to `/backup/mongo`.

-Restore from a backup file can be performed using `mongorestore --oplogReplay --gzip --archive=<file.gz>`.
+Restore from a backup file can be performed by extracting the backup file, then using `mongorestore --oplogReplay <extracted directory>`.

 RocketChat can be configured to use File System as storage for uploads - in this case, configure the path in RocketChat to `/app/uploads`.
 Any files stored there will also be saved on an hourly basis as archives in `/backup/rocketchat`.

-Old backups are cleaned up after 90 days.
+Old backups are cleaned up after 14 days (configurable).

 ## Testing with Vagrant